Stuck schools

 PAG Staff2024, alternative provision, Attainment Gap, Case Studies, DfE, free schools, Local Authorities, Safeguarding

 Unregistered Alternative Provision: Challenges, Reforms, and the Future What is Unregistered AP?
 Unregistered AP typically caters to students who are unable to thrive in mainstream education settings due to behavioral issues, special educational needs, or other challenges.
 However, the absence of regulation and consistent standards has led to systemic weaknesses that place vulnerable children at risk.
-Unlike registered schools, these settings …
+Unlike registered schools, …

 Labour party education